VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 ```

 A minimax algorithm works by maximizing the heuristic score of all possible
-moves when it's the AIs' turn to play, and minimizing it when it's the
+moves when it's the AI's turn to play, and minimizing it when it's the
-opponents' turn.
+opponent's turn.
 As such, a `Minimax()` function requires:

 * The current board state.
 * The color of the AI player.